HL7/cql/input/pages/09-b-cqlreference.md

 Note that this operator will always return [.kw]#true# or [.kw]#false#, even if either or both of its arguments are [.kw]#null#, or contain [.kw]#null# components.

-[.note-warning]
-____

-Note carefully that this notion of _equivalence_ is _not_ the same as the notion of equivalence used in terminology: “these codes represent the same concept.”
+> Note carefully that this notion of _equivalence_ is _not_ the same as the notion of equivalence used in terminology: “these codes represent the same concept.”
 CQL specifically avoids defining terminological equivalence.
 The notion of equivalence defined here is used to provide consistent and intuitive semantics when dealing with missing information when determining terminological membership.

-____
+{: .note-warning}

 The following examples illustrate the behavior of the _equivalent_ operator: